Croatian jet fighter crashes near Zagreb; pilot survives

-ZAGREB (Reuters) - A Croatian MIG-21 jet fighter crashed on Tuesday about 20 km (12 miles) south of the capital Zagreb, and the pilot ejected and has been taken to hospital for examination, the defense ministry said.
+ZAGREB, Aug 5 (Reuters) - A Croatian MIG-21 jet fighter crashed on Tuesday about 20 km (12 miles) south of the capital Zagreb, and the pilot ejected and has been taken to hospital for examination, the defence ministry said.

 “According to initial information, the plane had a landing gear failure and caught fire,” the ministry said.

 Some MIG-21s recently underwent an overhaul in Ukraine.
-The defense ministry said the crashed plane was not among them.
+The defence ministry said the crashed plane was not among them.
+(Reporting by Igor Ilic; editing by Andrew Roche)